 “If you can harvest the desired number of eggs after the first round of hormone treatment, it will save the woman from having to undergo this uncomfortable treatment again; it will also be socio-economically beneficial since it costs money to undergo IVF.”

-The next round of the School of Health Innovation’s Entrepreneurship in Healthcare course starts in the autumn.
+The next round of the School of Health Innovation’s Entrepreneurship in Healthcare will take place this autumn.